August - An Idea for Every Day - Week 3

 Welcome, leaders, to Wolfe Stew.
 We are SO glad you’re here.

-- Tell a Joke Day (8.16.20) Resources and tips for leaders and learners
+- Tell a Joke Day (August 16th Annually) - Resources and tips for leaders and learners

-- I Love My Feet Day (8.17.20) Health science (personal hygiene, foot anatomy); Art (painting, following directions, planning, imagining, making connections)
+- I Love My Feet Day (August 17th Annually) - Health science (personal hygiene, foot anatomy); Art (painting, following directions, planning, imagining, making connections)

 - Weekly Blog - You’re reading it now. 😊

-- SUBSCRIBE by hitting the button above to get them delivered directly to your inbox.
+- SUBSCRIBE by sharing your email in the field on the left side panel to get them delivered directly to your inbox.

 - Check out the four latest posts (ideas never expire):